enasequence/read_docs/retrieval/general-guide.rst

 Viewing and Exploring ENA Records
 =================================

-The table below summarises the Domains of data held within ENA and example records that are archived within each domain and displayed within the `ENA Browser <https://www.ebi.ac.uk/ena/browser/home>`_.
+The table below summarises the domains of data held within ENA and example records that are archived within each domain and displayed within the `ENA Browser <https://www.ebi.ac.uk/ena/browser/home>`_.
 Please see our *How To* guide on exploring an ENA project for an example of how to navigate through an ENA Project in the browser: